iftikhar8/thesis/chapters/discussion/docs/discussion.md

 Understanding the connectivity of marine species and the contributing processes are important questions for marine ecology.

 The theme of this thesis was to contribute to the understanding of the processes that influence the dispersal and connectivity patterns of ichthyoplankton.
-Using a meta-analysis of recent studies, an empirical study of larval fish ontogenetic vertical distribution, a theoretical modelling approach, and finally an applied modelling approach I have been able to give new insights into the connectivity of reef fish populations.
+Using a meta-analysis of recent studies, an empirical study of larval fish ontogenetic vertical distribution, a theoretical modelling approach, and finally using an applied modelling approach I have been able to give new insights into the connectivity of reef fish populations.
 The results of this thesis have implications for biophysical connectivity modelling studies, and the conservation and management of the black cod *Epinephelus daemelii*.

-I give an outline of the research summaries of this thesis, highlighting the significance of the results.
+I give an outline of the research summaries of this thesis, addressing similarities, differences, and  implications for connectivity studies

+the significance of the results.
 Then I address the important implications for the future directions of biophysical dispersal modelling, and for connectivity studies in general.

 ## Trends in biophysical dispersal modelling and the influence of these choices on connectivity